Boa-Snake-Robot/Boa-Manual/design_principles.md

 Early in the process we decided on a set of design principles.
-These principles have goverened the design of the robot, and have been used to make choices regarding the design when there was significant tradeoffs in consideration:
+These principles have governed the design of the robot, and have been used to make choices regarding the design when there was significant tradeoffs in consideration:

-1. **Commercial Off The Shelf (COTS)**
+1. **Commercial Off The Shelf (COTS):** As far as it is reasonable, the Boa snake robot is built from commercially available parts, with as few custom-built solutions as possible.
+This includes things such as using off-the-shelf PCB modules and sensors.
+Most parts are also bought from the same main suppliers, making it easy to acquire spare parts in the case that the robot is broken or in need of maintenance.
-1. **User friendly**
+2. **User friendly**: Using the Boa snake robot should be fairly easy.
+As an example: The control and sensors electronics in the Boa is built around the Arduino and Raspberry Pi platforms, which both should be familiar to any student who has/is graduating from cybernetics.
+Programming and flashing new firmware onto the links is done via a USB-C port on the link main board, and requires no external debugger/programmer.
+The interface to control the robot over network should also be easy to get a grasp on.
+Ideally, you should have the robot up-and-running in less than a day!
-2. **Maintainable**
+3. **Maintainable, Modular and Upgradable**: Replacing parts should be easy, whether that be for maintenance or upgrades.
+As an example: There are only 3 different types of screws in the entire robot.
+Two links are only attached with 3-4 screws, and can easily be disassembled with a hex key and a PH screwdriver.
+All non-structural parts are 3D-printed and can be replaced on a whim
-2. **Modular and Upgradable**
+4. **Future proof**: We aim to use the newest hardware, firmware and software in all stages of development to prevent the robot from going legacy in the near future.
+We are, for example, designing the software for Python 3.10 which is the latest release as of Dec.
+2021, using the latest and most powerful version of Raspberry pi (Raspberry Pi 4B) and using a brand new microcontroller board (Adafruit Feather M4 CAN).
+Hopefully, this can give the Boa a few extra years in service